RR0/Archipelago/README.md

 See the [Java branch](https://github.com/RR0/Archipelago/tree/java) for a web server implementation.

 The Archipelago project was [presented as a poster](https://github.com/RR0/Archipelago/blob/master/doc/Poster-CAIPAN2.pdf) at CAIPAN II, an UAP event held by CNES at Toulouse in late 2022.

+Since 2024 the database aggregation system devised by Archipelago is being implemented as [part of the RR0 project](https://github.com/RR0/rr0.org/tree/master/time/datasource).